Read more about

 1. Tallinn, Estonia (5.5 homicides per 100,000 people)

 Tallinn is a city in Estonia, situated on the northern coast of the country.
 With a relatively small population of 443,894, the city experienced 22 homicides in 2010, bringing its rate to 5.5 per 100,000.
-This sits lower than the murder rate of Estonia that was calculated between 1999 and 2001, which was calculated as a high of 9.4 per 100,000 people.
+This rate sits lower than the murder rate of Estonia that was calculated between 1999 and 2001.
+It was as a high of 9.4 per 100,000 people.
 The general trend appears to be that the homicide rate in Tallinn is decreasing, as 40 murders were reported in 2005, standing in contrast to 2010.
 However, Tallinn's small population size, relatively large amount of murders per capita, and position on a continent where violent crime is highly uncommon gives it a place at the top of this list.